-Our students always like to use the white board markers and they are reusable so they can be put out again and again to keep practicing these skills.
+Our students always like to use the white board markers and they are reusable so they can be put out again and again throughout the school year to keep practicing these skills.

 Another fun way to work on addition is to use a number line with different math manipulatives.

 Students rolled the dice, then added the two numbers together using the number line.
 Our students can use any of the different materials that they are interested in, and this makes it even more fun for them.

 Changing out the materials with the season/theme/holiday is a great way to keep this activity fresh for them.
 I put this out during Easter, so I had eggs and bunnies for them to use.

 They like being able to physically move something along the line and they understand the concept better if they have a connection to the movement.

 I quickly set up this math provocation before our math centers.
 I just wanted a place to show students our adding sentences where they all could see what I was doing.
 Once I showed our students that they could use the whiteboard and the pompoms (I attached magnets to the back), they wanted to use it too!

 They had a great time working on addition centers together and they were challenging each other to solve the math problems!

 Our students love to play games, and this addition work mat was a hit with them!
 Any time that they can play while learning a math concept is a win for me.